Engine Cleaning: Everything You Need to Know

 Traditional Engine Cleaning (do-it-yourself/hot tank engine cleaning) costs around $20-$70.
 This may be the cheapest among the engine cleaning methods, but considering the frequency of cleaning required you may end up spending more in the long run.
 Glass Bead and Soda Blasting costs $100-$400, depending on the engine type.
 Engine Steam Cleaning costs $145-$345 depending on the location.
 Many patrons of this method attest that the benefits that they get out of it, like extending their car’s lifespan, make steam cleaning a better choice despite the relatively steep price.
 You will be paying for not only your car’s maintenance but also for environmentally safe practices that will benefit the community.

 If you have questions or if you have other engine cleaning advice you can share, feel free to post a comment below.
 We aim to provide you with comprehensive information on how to care for your vehicles and we’ll gladly take note of your inputs to further better our content.
-For more information about steam cleaning, please set an appointment and our team will be more than happy to help you out.
+For more information about steam cleaning, schedule an appointment with us.